w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 round, until the maximum number of candidates are elected.
 However, it has additional features to also allocate weight (stake) behind the candidates.

-*Note: in terms of validator selection, for the following algorithm, you can think of "voters" as "nominators" and "candidates" as "validators".*
+*NOTE: in terms of validator selection, for the following algorithm, you can think of "voters" as "nominators" and "candidates" as "validators".*

 1. Candidates are elected, one per round, and added to the set of successful candidates (they have